-When it comes to actually clean the tiles, there are a number of factors you need to be aware of otherwise you risk damaging them.
+When it comes to actually cleaning the tiles, there are a number of factors you need to be aware of otherwise you risk damaging them.
 Whilst different materials can play a big part in that, fortunately for you, we are discussing ceramic only.

 Other areas for you to think about are whether the tiles are unsealed or sealed, what room the tiles are in, what kind of dirt you are removing, the color of the tiles, and what material the grout is made out of.

 Once you know what kind of ceramic tile cleaning situation you are in, you can move forward with deciding what the best way to go about it.
 Luckily for you, we have solutions!

 What Should Not Be Used On Ceramic Tiles?

 Whilst you want to be cautious with any product that touches the tiles, you must always make sure that you do not use anything that may damage the finish of the ceramic.

 This could be using something like vinegar or lemon juice which is very acidic.
 Whilst they are good ingredients to use to clean a surface gently if used neat, the acid can destroy a perfectly good tile.
 Always dilute this type of ingredient which makes it safe to use.